chkp-apopisteru/aws-serverless-react/README.md

 npx ampx generate graphql-client-code --out amplify/auth/post-confirmation/graphql

 Amplify will create the folder amplify/auth/post-confirmation/graphql where you will find the client code to connect to the GraphQL API.

+Clean up: In the Amplify console, in the left-hand navigation for the profilesapp, choose App settings, and select General settings.
+In the General settings section, choose Delete app.